Panic Attack Recovery

 4. Emotional reasoning – While, again, Jane may certainly feel anxious when she rides the bus, just because she feels anxious, does not mean anything really bad will happen.

-Now let’s try to generate some alternative, more accurate thoughts that Jane substitute in place of the ones containing distortions.
+Now let’s try to generate some alternative, more accurate thoughts that Jane can substitute in place of the ones containing distortions.
 Again, before reading on, try to generate some on your own.
 Once you’ve done this, write them down or type them out and then come back to this spot.

 Okay here are some alternatives: